Medicare Part B

 If you don’t enroll for Part B during the 7-month window, you’ll have to pay a late enrollment penalty.
 The exception to this rule is if you’re still on some kind of credible health coverage, such as your employer’s group health insurance.

-The deductible for Medicare Part B in 2023 is $226 per year.
-After you meet the deductible, you typically pay 20% of the Medicare-approved amount.
+Each, year, the deductible for Medicare Part B typically increases a little bit.
+After you meet that deductible, you typically pay 20% of the Medicare-approved amount.

 Medicare Part B FAQs